sketchplugins/plugin-directory/README.md

 - [Sketch i18n](https://github.com/kristof/sketch-i18n), by Kristof Houben: Sketch i18n enables you to generate translation files for a page and translate it.
 It acts in a non-destructive way so you can easily undo your changes later.
 - [Sketch Icon Fetcher](https://github.com/sagishrieber/sketch-any-icon-fetcher), by Sagi Shrieber: This plugin will let you insert any website's favicon, or iOS/Android app's icon into your design
 - [Sketch Image Average Color](https://github.com/antoniojmartinez/sketch-imageaveragecolor), by Antonio J. Martinez: A plugin to save and use the average color of an image.
+- [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
 - [Sketch JSON Parser](https://github.com/kvendrik/sketch-json-parser), by Koen Vendrik: Replaces layer values in groups with JSON data
 - [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.
 - [Sketch Layer Tools](https://github.com/hrescak/sketch-layer-tools), by Matej Hrescak: A box for random useful sketch commands meant to make work with layers easier.
 Contains most of my previous commands and plugins combined, plus a bunch of new ones.